 Team Rules and School Rules regarding athletics.
 Participation - amount of play time athletes can expect.
 Sportsmanship - expectations by players and parents.
 The procedure to deal with disagreements between coach and players or parents:

-- At no time are problems to be discussed in front of other players. - Ask parents to meet the following day with the Athletic Director - Make sure there is parent communication!!
+- At no time are problems to be discussed in front of other players. - Ask parents to meet with or email the Athletic Director hssathletics@cesd73.ca

 Fees and the breakdown of the costs.

-Team supervision - coaches and parents
+Team supervision - coaches and parents Teamsnap Login, ensure all parents are there Ask for a Parent Manager to help with various tasks.

-Other topics you may want to address:

-Your coaching philosophy

-How practice sessions are conducted

-Length of practice times

-Expectation of attending practices

-The consequences of missing practices

-The consequences of missing practices Academic requirements for eligibility

-- Passing grades
+Other topics you may want to address: Your coaching philosophy How practice sessions are conducted Length of practice times Expectation of attending practices The consequences of missing practices Academic requirements for eligibility - Passing grades Medical information in case of injury

-Medical information in case of injury Question and Answer
+Question and Answer